Brandenburg Gate, Germany

 Watch the Changing of the Guard

-Take a Selfie with the Holocaust Memorial
+Pay a Visit to the Holocaust Memorial

 Holocaust Memorial, Berlin, Germany

-Enjoy a Concert or Performance
+Attend a Concert or Cultural Event

 Take a Historic Tour of Berlin

-Shop for Souvenirs in the Touri-Shop
+Shop for Souvenirs

 Touri-Shop, Pariser Platz, Berlin, Germany

-Sample the Local Cuisine
+Taste the Local Cuisine

-Check out Museum Island
+Check Out Museum Island

 Museum Island, Berlin, Germany